outlearn-content/outlearn-olp-spec/olp-spec.md

   "location" : "modules/my-other-great-module.md"
 }
 ```

+If you do not provide a contentType, one will be guessed from the extension of the file. (.md, .olm, or .olp)

 When the Outlearn importer processes this `outlearn.json` file, it will recursively process any included modules found in the tree.